deartc/DanceMusic/README.md

 # DanceMusicProject
 This is a  project named DanceMusic.
 I teach dance exercise classes and  I would like to have better organization for my music collection, student dance preferences,  and contact information.
 Although those are my ultimate goals,  I had to limit my class project due to time constraints and specific class requirenments.
 I plan on expanding it later after the course ends.
+I included those tables in future expansion.
 I used Window and SQL Express.
 To run my project it may be necessary to add the following code to the start.